d4tAloUh/AI_bot/README.md

 # Alexey, the 🍕 pizza lover 🍕 (AI-bot)
+## This project was done by Karmeliuk Kostiantyn, Kupchyk Daryna, Myronovych Oleksandr.

 ### Firstly<br>
 Create file called .env in environment folder if you want to use the telegram bot